 We also have the videos in DVD format, which you may check out from our Lean Library.

-In the Introduction to Lean workshop, you'll learn basic Lean concepts and methods you might encounter on the job.
-You'll also learn about Lean culture and the principles of Lean thinking, and participate in problem-solving using the PDCA (Plan, Do, Check, Adjust) model.
-You'll use the 5 Whys to discover root causes, identify waste and unsafe acts and conditions, and recommend process improvements.
+In the Introduction to Lean Workshop, you'll learn basic Lean concepts and methods you might encounter on the job.
+You'll learn about Lean culture and the principles of Lean thinking and participate in problem-solving using the PDCA (Plan, Do, Check, Adjust) model.
+You'll use the 5 Whys to discover root causes, identify waste and unsafe acts and conditions and recommend process improvements.
 When you finish the workshop, you'll be ready to actively participate in a kaizen (improvement) event led by others.
+Register online for the workshop.